4 Hyperparameter Optimization

 4.1.2 Terminator

-includes many methods to specify when to terminate an algorithm, which are known as Terminators
+includes many methods to specify when to terminate an algorithm (Table 4.1), which are implemented in Terminator

 Terminator | Function call and default parameters |